 Another procedure involving enemas, the NiroohaVasthi uses herbal decoctions combined with herbal pastes, herbal oils, milk and honey to induce excretion.
 By purging the digestive system, NiroohaVasthti can eliminate impurities, accelerate digestion, and correct peristaltic movements.
 The therapy is also beneficial for the pelvic floor muscles and can prevent uterus or bladder prolapse, as also reduces the hormonal imbalance post-menopause or hysterectomy.
 It has an important role in the treatment of neurological, arthritic and systemic disorders.
 It is one of the most important procedures in Panchakarma.

 Rakta Mokshana literally means 'bloodletting', and is an ancient therapeutic method to cleanse and detoxify the arteries and veins.
 The most commonly practiced method of bloodletting involves placing leeches on various parts of the body - not for the faint-hearted.
-There are other methods of blood-letting as well, and the procedure is selected rolex replica watches based on an individual's constitution, age, body strength and degree of toxicity in the blood, as also the weather at the time.
+There are other methods of blood-letting as well, and the procedure is selected based on an individual's constitution, age, body strength and degree of toxicity in the blood, as also the weather at the time.
 Rakta Mokshana can prevent iron overload, cure skin lesions and reduce the pain and swelling at certain stages of arthritis.
-All the five procedures of elimination are not needed for each person.
+All five procedures of elimination are not needed for each person.
 The selection of procedures depends upon the constitution, intensity of toxicity, age and body strength and weather.
 After a detailed discussion an expert physician can suggest the treatment modalities.